North Carolina Utilities Commission: Structure

 The Utilities Commission is led by seven commissioners.
 Each are appointed by the governor to a six-year term and confirmed by the General Assembly.
 The governor also names one of the commissioners to chair the body.
 The chair serves as the chief executive of the agency and is an ex officio member of the Agency for Public Telecommunications Board and the Geographic Information Coordinating Council.
 For the purpose of official meetings and decisions, a majority of the commissioners constitutes a quorum.
 Hearings are often conducted by panels of three commissioners.
 The commissioners are by law bound to the same standards of conduct as judges in the state.

 The commission is headquartered in the Dobbs Building in Raleigh.
 It employs about 71 staffers in four divisions: Legal & Administration, Operations, Clerk & IT Services, and Fiscal Management.
 The Public Staff of the Utilities Commission is an independent agency over which the commissioners exercise no control.
-Led by an exectuvie director appointed by the governor, it advises the commission on the appropriateness of rates charged and quality of service delivered by utilities.
+Led by an executive director appointed by the governor, it advises the commission on the appropriateness of rates charged and quality of service delivered by utilities.

+Major Utilities

+The North Carolina Utilities Commission regulates 14 types of companies.
+There are three main categories of major public utilities regulated by the Commission: Electric, Natural Gas, and Water & Sewer.
+The major companies for each of these categories are listed below.
+For a complete list of companies regulated by the North Carolina Utilities Commission, you can visit the Commission's Regulated Companies page.